Once you determine if you are eligible, you first need to fill out the Declaration of Consent and the Emergency Contact forms.

-No. The laws of New York State and all other states specifically prohibit the giving of "anything of value" in return for a bequeathal or donation of organs or bodies.
+No. The Unified Anatomical Gift Act specifically prohibits the giving of "anything of value" in return for a bequeathal or donation of organs or bodies.
 This means that no cash payment can be made to a donor or to survivors.

-Most bodies are used to teach medical, dental and allied health students.
+Most bodies are used to teach medical, dental and nursing students.
 Some are used for the continuing education program for physicians.
-Others are used in research programs conducted by the faculty of the State University of New York at Buffalo.
-A small number of bodies are shared with other teaching institutions within the state who have the need for anatomical material.
+Others are used in research programs conducted by UB faculty.
+A proportion of bodies is shared with other teaching institutions within the state who have the need for anatomical material.

-Some bodies may be used immediately and cremated within one or two months after delivery, but most are cremated within 18 months.
-A few may be held longer for study before cremation.
+Some bodies may be used immediately and cremated within one or two months after delivery, but most are cremated within approximately two years.
+Under some circumstances, this window of time may vary.

 Arrangements for memorial services, death notice, notification to Social Security, insurance claims, and/or Veteran's Administration are the responsibility of the family and/or friends.